OMNIPOTENT15/BlackjackProject/README.md

 ---

-# Blackjack Game by Blake Vieyra
+# Blackjack 21 by Blake Vieyra

 ## Description